-Our real estate co-investment business, which was part of the legacy Alvarium business, oversees deal origination, due diligence, documentation, and structuring from inception to exit for a variety of strategies including forward funding, development, income, value-add and planning.
+Our real estate co-investment business, oversees deal origination, documentation, and structuring from inception to exit for a variety of strategies including development, income, value-add, and planning.
 Investors are typically HNWIs, single family offices, and institutional investors.
 Fees earned related to our real estate co-investment business include private market, incentive fees, management and advisory fees, and placement and brokerage fees.
-As of June 30, 2023 (Successor), our real estate co-investment platform has deployed more than \$7.8 billion of capital (inclusive of capital raised for our public and private real estate funds), of which approximately 14% has been invested by legacy Alvarium shareholders and senior employees.
+As of September 30, 2023, our real estate co-investment platform has deployed more than \$7.5 billion of capital (inclusive of capital raised for our public and private real estate funds), of which approximately 14% has been invested by legacy Alvarium shareholders and senior employees.